Photonic time crystals: Theory and applications: Material platforms to realize PTCs

-Nevertheless, TCOs are also capable of supporting ``fast" nonlinearities, where temporal modulations are generated entirely through optical means via the third-order susceptibility, $\chi^{(3)}$, in the four-wave mixing process.
+Furthermore, TCOs are also capable of supporting another type of nonlinearities where temporal modulations are generated entirely through optical means via the third-order susceptibility, $\chi^{(3)}$, in the four-wave mixing process~\cite{khurgin2021fast}.
 Specifically, in degenerate four-wave mixing, two counter-propagating pump beams interact with a signal wave to generate a third-order nonlinear polarization~\cite{shen1986basic}.
 During this process, the two pump waves combine to create a uniform intensity pattern oscillating at the frequency $2\omega$.
 This oscillation modulates the material's refractive index at the same frequency, thereby offering the potential to form a PTC.
 However, such effects are typically overshadowed by other more dominant nonlinear phenomena, such as the ``slow dynamic grating"~\cite{eichler1977laser,khurgin2021fast,hayran2022ℏomega}.

 To summarize, the realization of optical PTCs remains a significant challenge, necessitating further experimental and theoretical exploration.
-We wish to highlight two innovative approaches that have recently been proposed to facilitate the observation of PTCs within the optical domain.
+We wish to highlight several innovative approaches that have recently been proposed to facilitate the observation of PTCs within the optical domain.
 The first approach involves utilizing a second-order nonlinear process, where a standing pump wave at the second harmonic frequency $2\omega$ interacts with counter-propagating waves at the fundamental frequency~\cite{ding_transversely_1995, lanco2006semiconductor, hayran2022ℏomega}.
 This mechanism is instantaneous and remains unaffected by the spurious ``dynamic-grating'' effects.
 Additionally, the pump wave is confined within a resonant cavity, enhancing the modulation depth of the material.
-The second strategy focuses on inducing intrinsic or structural resonances within the time-modulated material, strongly amplifying the system's quality factor~\cite{wang2023unleashing}.
+The second strategy focuses on inducing intrinsic or structural resonances within the time-modulated material, strongly enhancing the system's quality factor~\cite{wang2023unleashing}.
 This method significantly reduces the required modulation depth (2 orders of magnitude), enabling the implementation of PTCs that possess considerable momentum bandgaps in low-loss materials characterized by Kerr-type nonlinearity.
+Furthermore, recently, in Ref.~\cite{michael2024photonic} it was proposed that the PTC behavior can be mediated by phonon squeezing.
+Finally, in recent works, it was suggested that the large momentum bandgap can be obtained in low-loss systems supporting biaxial anisotropy~\cite{dong2024non} or longitudinal phonon modes~\cite{zhang2024longitudinal}.

 The discussion presented above is related to PTCs with time-modulated permittivity.
 However, the concept of PTCs extends beyond just variations of permittivity over time.
 Some theoretical studies have explored the modulation of other material parameters.
 For instance, varying the permeability \cite{martinez2016temporal}, and magneto-optical coefficients \cite{he2023faraday}.
 In such scenarios, the modulation of these parameters also leads to a momentum bandgap, paving the way for more complex and exotic effects.
 Despite this theoretical advancement, practically implementing modulation of parameters other than permittivity remains a significant challenge, particularly within optical frequency ranges.